adsurkasur/ArinaAI/README.md

 2. **Open the Web UI:**

    - Navigate to the `arina-ui/public/index.html` file.
-   - Open it in a browser manually or use a local web server to host it.
+   - Open it in a browser manually or use a local web server.

    Example using Python's built-in server: